01-edu/public/subjects/ai/training/README.md

 # Training

 Today we will learn how to train and evaluate a machine learning model.
-You'll learn how tochoose the right Machine Learning metric depending on the problem you are solving and to compute it.
+You'll learn how to choose the right Machine Learning metric depending on the problem you are solving and to compute it.
 A metric gives an idea of how good the model performs.
 Depending on working on a classification problem or a regression problem the metrics considered are different.
 It is important to understand that all metrics are just metrics, not the truth.

 We will focus on the most important metrics: